artghieri/A-Introduction-to-Python-3/guide.md

 the small green pieces of paper that were unhappy."
 ```

-By using a backslash at the end of each line, adhering to PEP 8, the total length of each line, including the backslash, must be 79 characters or less.

-Alternatively, multiline strings can be created using triple quotes (`"""` or `'''`).
-This approach preserves whitespace, displaying the string on multiple lines:
+Alternatively, you can use triple quotes (`"""` or `'''`) to create multiline strings without needing backslashes.
+This method allows you to preserve the string’s formatting, including line breaks:

 ```python
 paragraph = """This planet has - or rather had - a problem, which was